Limitless-Dreamer/themetalogician/index.md

              - Non-Permanence ( Reality is non-permanent, just a stream of processes.)

-             - Non-Satisfaction (Everything is conditioned, therefore everything is non-                                         satisfactory.)
+             - Non-Satisfaction (Everything is conditioned, therefore everything is non-satisfactory.)

              - Non-Self (There is a self but not a permanent one, it changes from moment to moment, it a stream of processess.)

          - [Karma-Action-points-experience](Karma-Action-points-experience.md) (The Law of cause and effect.)